eyza-cod2/zpam3/README.md

 <img src="/images/team_hit.png" /><br>
 [3.3.44] Cvar system rewrited; any change to server settings is retained even when map changes; new cvar /pam_mode_custom is defined - it tells that changes made to server settings stays between map<br>
 [3.3.45] Warnings about wrong server settings (no password, cheats enabled, punkbuster disabled, cvars changes) is changed; its showed in left top corner under the score; if some of the server settings is changed, detailed list of changed cvars is showed; punkbuster warning is removed<br>
-[3.3.46] Hand hit box fix - if hands are in front of body and game somehow badly interprets it as hit to the hand, PAM change it to hit to the body; its an extension to already existing fix in 3.22 for left hand - now its applies also for right hand<br>
+[3.3.46] <del>Hand hit box fix - if hands are in front of body and game somehow badly interprets it as hit to the hand, PAM change it to hit to the body; its an extension to already existing fix in 3.22 for left hand - now its applies also for right hand</del> <b>replaced with [3.3.??]</b><br>
 [3.3.47] Torso hitbox fix; lower torso hitbox (pelvis area) is slightly enlarged as workaround for bad hitbox registration between torso_lower and right/left_leg_upper; this change effectively applies only for rifles, because other weapons has the same damage for torso_lower and right/left_leg_upper<br>
 [3.3.48] Consistent shotgun - this is the new name for new shotgun; this shotgun fixes close range hits; it replaces rebalanced shotgun <br>
 [3.3.49] <del>Ladder weapon bug fix - silent use of ladder is no more possible; its a situation when you double scroll your weapon, hold fire button and use a ladder</del> <strong>replaced via 3.3.68</strong><br>